wtw24/wladimir-wendland.de/content/post/2025/08/fix_could_not_initialise_opengl_support/index.md

 +++
-title = "Fix: "Could not initialise OpenGL support" for GTK Apps on Fedora with NVIDIA/Wayland" date = "2025-08-01" tags = [
+title = "Fix: 'Could not initialise OpenGL support' for GTK Apps on Fedora with NVIDIA/Wayland" date = "2025-08-01" tags = [
   "linux",